GoatFather013/2024-my-certification-study-guide/cgoa/cgoa_guide.md

 ## My Thoughts on the Exam

 ### Why I Took the Exam
 I took the exam to solidify my knowledge about GitOps principles.
-Here are the key takeaways from my learning:
+Here are the key takeaways from what I learned:

 - DevOps and GitOps are not interchangeable.
 - GitOps is a subset derived from DevOps.